Harry-Kwon/TLDR-SEPIA-javac-guide/javash.md

-# TLDR how to compile and run java programs
+# TLDR how to compile and run java programs for SEPIA
 (aka.
-Eclipse/Netbeans/IDEs are a pain, just use bash, [RTFM](https://docs.oracle.com/en/java/javase/13/docs/specs/man/javac.html#:~:text=Description,Java%20source%20files%20and%20classes.))
+Eclipse/Netbeans/IDEs are a pain, bash is simple)

 # Compiling your program
 tldr: `javac -cp lib/Sepia.jar your/path/to/file/to/compile/filename.java`